 Considering that Italy is pretty much one big restaurant, there’s never any difficulty finding somewhere to eat.
-Whether a Venice osteria and trattoria or pizzeria, there are plenty of places to choose from.
+Whether it’s an osteria, trattoria or pizzeria, there are plenty of places to choose from.
 In our experience, the overall quality of food in Italy is generally good to very good.

 Venice Osteria and Trattoria – Meal planning…

-Before going to Venice, we spent some time online checking out restaurants and cafes that suited our taste and budget.
-For lunch for 2, with wine included, we were prepared to pay somewhere in the €30-40 range.
+Before going to Venice, we spent some time online, checking out restaurants and cafes that suited our taste and budget.
+For a lunch for 2, with wine included, we were prepared to pay somewhere in the €30-40 range.
 For dinner, our budget was in the €70-100 range.
 These prices are marginally more than we would pay at home in Malta (also a holiday destination).
-However, this is Venice, after all – and possibly the most over-priced city in Italy.
+But this is Venice, after all – and possibly the most over-priced city in Italy.

 Venice Osteria and Trattoria – Where to eat (and where not to eat)

 Online, we found and short-listed around half-a-dozen places to eat that seemed to fit our budget.
 These eateries were dotted around the city, but all fitted into the routes we were planning to follow.
 Unfortunately, as it got closer to our departure date, we discovered that some of these places were closed for refurbishment or not open on the day we required.

 Our first find was the Rossa Rosa.
 This restaurant was very close to our hotel, on the Calle della Mandola, and has very high visitor reviews.
 It was also frequented regularly by Johnny Depp when he was in Venice filming The Tourist.
 The owner made an amusing video about this experience which you can see here.
 If it was good enough for Johnny Depp it was good enough for us.
 (More on movies made in Venice in The Venice of “Don’t Look Now”).